-The facility is a major source of criteria pollutants and operates under ROP No. MI-ROP-B1909-2013a.
-ROP No. MI-ROP-B1909-2013 was issued on January 7, 2013 after which a minor modification was approved and ROP No. MI-ROP-B1909-2013a was issued on March 16, 2016.
-The ROP is currently in the process of being renewed.
-The facility is a minor source of HAPs and is subject to the area source foundry NESHAP, Subpart ZZZZZ.
-The facility is considered a "large" area source under Subpart ZZZZZ.
+The facility is a major source of criteria pollutants and operates under ROP No. MI-ROP-B1909-2019.
+ROP No. MI-ROP-B1909-2019 was issued on January 22, 2019 The facility is a minor source of HAPs and is subject to the area source foundry NESHAP, Subpart ZZZZ.
+The facility is considered a "large, existing" area source under Subpart ZZZZZ.